craftercms/docs/source/.new-ia/by-role/developer/templated/working-with-dates-freemarker.rst

 Let's look at some examples on how to use the Freemarker date built-ins.
 We'll use a project created by using the Website_editorial blueprint.

 First, let's set the time zone in Crafter Engine.
-From the **Sidebar**, click on |siteTools|, then click on **Configuration**.
+From the **Sidebar**, click on |projectTools|, then click on **Configuration**.
 Select **Engine Project Configuration** from the dropdown list, then enter the following into the configuration:

 .. code-block:: xml